biolink/biolink-model/docs/index.md

        * [DiseaseOrPhenotypicFeatureAssociationToLocationAssociation](DiseaseOrPhenotypicFeatureAssociationToLocationAssociation.md) - An association between either a disease or a phenotypic feature and an anatomical entity, where the disease/feature manifests in that site.
     * [DiseaseToPhenotypicFeatureAssociation](DiseaseToPhenotypicFeatureAssociation.md) - An association between a disease and a phenotypic feature in which the phenotypic feature is associated with the disease in some way
     * [DiseaseToThingAssociation](DiseaseToThingAssociation.md)
+       * [DiseaseToExposureAssociation](DiseaseToExposureAssociation.md) - An association between an exposure event and a disease
     * [EntityToPhenotypicFeatureAssociation](EntityToPhenotypicFeatureAssociation.md)
-    * [EnvironmentToPhenotypicFeatureAssociation](EnvironmentToPhenotypicFeatureAssociation.md) - Any association between an environment and a phenotypic feature, where being in the environment influences the phenotype
+    * [ExposureEventToPhenotypicFeatureAssociation](ExposureEventToPhenotypicFeatureAssociation.md) - Any association between an environment and a phenotypic feature, where being in the environment influences the phenotype
     * [FunctionalAssociation](FunctionalAssociation.md) - An association between a macromolecular machine (gene, gene product or complex of gene products) and either a molecular activity, a biological process or a cellular location in which a function is executed
        * [GeneToGoTermAssociation](GeneToGoTermAssociation.md)
        * [MacromolecularMachineToBiologicalProcessAssociation](MacromolecularMachineToBiologicalProcessAssociation.md) - A functional association between a macromolecular machine (gene, gene product or complex) and a biological process or pathway (as represented in the GO biological process branch), where the entity carries out some part of the process, regulates it, or acts upstream of it